 - Review your privacy and security settings on Social Media;

 - Beware of any requests for your personal details or money;

-- If you think you have been a victim of a Scam, you need to let us know as soon as possible by calling 1300 236 344 or by attending your nearest Bendigo Bank Branch.
+- If you think you have been a victim of a Scam, you need to let us know as soon as possible by calling us or by attending your nearest branch.

 Support for victims of Scams

 Our staff will assist you with your concern/s regarding Scams however the impacts of being a victim of a Scam can be far reaching.
-Bendigo Bank has partnered with IDCARE, Australia’s National Identity and Cyber Support Service; who provide expert Identity & Cyber Security Counsellors to support victims of Scams.
+We are partnered with IDCARE, Australia’s National Identity and Cyber Support Service; who provide expert Identity & Cyber Security Counsellors to support victims of Scams.

 Browse our help topic